KVC closes acute beds for kids 18 and under that are in a suicidal or homicidal crisis

 “Five hours in a vehicle with a child who is suicidal or homicidal and wants to hurt you and will attack you on the way or wants to jump out of the car because their suicidal, it’s so scary,” she said.

-“We’re looking at options but at this point those with you know care and custody of children are going to have to drive to Kansas City, Denver or Wichita,” said executive director of high Plains Mental Health, Walter Hill.
+“We’re looking at options, but at this point, those with you know care and custody of children are going to have to drive to Kansas City, Denver or Wichita,” said Walter Hill, executive director of High Plains Mental Health.

 The whole statement from KVC can be found here.